Adjusting to Dentures: The First 30 Days

 In the First 30 Days

 It takes time for your gums, cheeks, and tongue to adjust to wearing an oral appliance.
 However, after a couple of weeks have passed, you’ll notice fewer sore spots in your mouth and less saliva.
-Don’t hesitate to call our office if you need your dentures adjusted.
-We’d be more than happy to set up a time for you to meet with one of our denture dentists in Hudsonville, MI.
+Don’t hesitate to call our office if you need a denture adjustment.
+We’d be more than happy to set up a time for you to meet with one of our dentists.

 It’ll take some time for you to get used to eating and talking with dentures.
-If you lisp while you talk, we recommend reading aloud from your favorite book and keeping a running list of words that give you difficulty.
+Try cutting food into smaller pieces while you’re still adjusting as it puts less pressure on the dentures and reduces the risk of discomfort.
+Notice a lisp when you talk?
+We recommend reading aloud from your favorite book and keeping a running list of words that give you difficulty.
 The more you speak with your dentures, the easier it’ll become over time.

 Caring for Your Dentures